 How does your class schedule work?
 When does the school year start?

-We provide ongoing enrollment for our virtual classes throughout the year.
-You may take your courses sequentially or individually at your leisure.
-Please note that courses must be completed within 2 years or an extension fee will apply.
 Our classes run one at a time, and seldom overlap.
 We try to accommodate working students, professionals, and those with families as much as possible.

 What are the prerequisites for the Clinical Art Therapy Diploma Program?